Researchers gain new insights on how to engineer better solid-state batteries

 Princeton team uses Argonne supercomputers to simulate the collapse of a massive star

-A team of scientists from Princeton University and the U.S. Department of Energy’s (DOE) Argonne National Laboratory leveraged the power of Argonne supercomputers to simulate the last seconds in the life of a massive star.
+A team of scientists from Princeton and Argonne leveraged the power of Argonne supercomputers to simulate the last seconds in the life of a massive star.
 Those last seconds end in a series of abrupt dynamic events that create a supernova — that is, a collapsed star caused by a huge explosion.
 Researchers simulated the collapse of more than 20 massive star models — ranging from nine to 60 times larger than our sun — and published their findings in the journals Nature and Monthly Notices of the Royal Astronomical Society.

 While the team’s research has given rise to numerous theories, further simulations are planned.
 This work was supported by the DOE Office of Science and the National Science Foundation.